Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 ## Layout

-- `Nabla::Nabla` owns the SDK-free CUDA interop API in `nbl/video/CCUDA*.h` and its implementation in `src/nbl/video/CCUDA*.cpp`.
+- `Nabla::Nabla` owns the SDK-free CUDA interop API in `nbl/video/CCUDA*.h` and the implementation in `src/nbl/video/CCUDA*.cpp`.
-- Those headers do not include CUDA SDK headers.
-Consumers that only link `Nabla::Nabla` do not need `cuda.h`, `nvrtc.h`, or a CUDA SDK install just to parse Nabla headers.
+- The public Nabla headers do not include `cuda.h`, `nvrtc.h`, or other CUDA SDK headers.
+A consumer that only links `Nabla::Nabla` does not need a CUDA SDK install just to parse Nabla headers.
+- CUDA native state is stored behind incomplete `SNativeState` members in Nabla classes.
+Public headers expose fixed-layout opaque value handles from `nbl/video/CUDAInteropHandles.h`.
-- `Nabla::ext::CUDAInterop` is an `INTERFACE` target for native CUDA opt-in.
-It builds no library.
-It only adds `CUDAInteropNative.h`, `CUDA::toolkit`, and runtime-header discovery setup to targets that ask for raw CUDA interop.
+- `Nabla::ext::CUDAInterop` is an `INTERFACE` target.
+It builds no artifact.
+It only adds the native opt-in header, `CUDA::toolkit`, and runtime-header discovery setup to targets that ask for raw CUDA interop.
-- `CUDAInteropNative.h` is the only public opt-in header that includes CUDA SDK headers and exposes `cuda_native::*Accessor` classes for CUDA Driver API and NVRTC types.
+- `CUDAInteropNative.h` is the only opt-in header that includes CUDA SDK headers.
+It maps Nabla opaque handles to CUDA native types with `cuda_native::SNativeHandle`.

 ## CMake Usage